dim4k/ExpressJS-RESTful-API/README.md

 #### Setup the server

-Setup your server then go in {ProjectDirectoryPath}/config/conf.json-dist, change this configuration file according to your setup and rename it to conf.json
+Open {YOUR_PROJECT_DIRECTORY}/config/conf.json-dist, change this configuration file according to your setup and rename it to conf.json

 #### Run the server